 Return the completed application in-person and by appointment.
 Once social workers have reviewed your application for completeness, someone will contact you to conduct a home inspection.
 Fingerprints (Lives Scan) will be taken at the time a completed foster care application is submitted.

-STEP 5: Complete a PRIDE Training Series
+STEP 5: Complete a TIP Training Series

 Develop and improve parenting skills;